William L. Thaxton Jr. House

 The William L. Thaxton Jr. House is a large single-story Usonian house, designed by Frank Lloyd Wright in 1954 and built in Houston, Texas in 1955.
 The Thaxton House is Wright's only residential project in Houston.
 Thaxton was a successful insurance executive and commissioned Wright to design a work of art that would also be suitable for living and entertaining.

+While 1954 is noted as the date of the Thaxton House design, as documented by author Paul V. Turner in his book "Frank Lloyd Wright and San Francisco", the floor plan and basic form of this house was created by Wright four years earlier in 1950, for different clients and a different site (the Bush House, for Stanford professor Robert N. Bush and his wife, sited on the Stanford University campus in Palo Alto, CA).
+According to Turner, the design was "resurrected and executed, with few changes for the Thaxton House".
+The earlier Bush House floor plan shown in Turner's book indeed looks almost identical to the published Thaxton House floorplan.
+While not common, Frank Lloyd Wright -- and the Wright Fellowship after his death -- did on several occasions take the opportunity to recycle an unbuilt design for an earlier location and client.

 This Usonian is one of Wright's smaller designs at 1,800 square feet and is designed as a parallelogram and constructed of concrete block.
 Wright designed the house around a "diamond module" with 60- and 120-degree angles.
 The red cement floors had a diamond pattern in the same shape.
 The skylights were equilateral triangles, each corner 60 degrees.
 The pool, nestled into the wide corner of the L-shaped house, was a parallelogram with a notch out of one corner.
 Other interesting facets of the house include a long screened in patio (the roof of the patio is a screen as well, not a roof), a swimming pool only a few feet from the master bedroom door, an unusually shaped built-in bed in the master bedroom and triangle-shaped recessed lighting bays.